stonezhong/spark-demo/python/HelloWorld/readme.md

 This is a demo shows how to build a standalone python app for spark job

 # Build #
-run the build.py, you can run it in any directory.
-If you are asked for upgrading pip, create a venv and upgrade it and run it.
+run build
+`see the build in tools directory`

 # submit spark job #
-run submit.py
+run -e demo_001
+`see run in build tool directory`